eberban/eberban/books/reference/src/units/C.md

 are used for this purpose.

-Compounds allow transforming any string of valid eberban words into a single unit, ignoring their grammatical rules but keeping (to a certain extent) their meaning.
+Compounds allow transforming any string of valid eberban words into a single unit, **ignoring their grammatical rules** but keeping (to a certain extent) their meaning.

 A compound is first prefixed by the particles *a, e, i*, respectively starting a compound composed of 1, 2, or 3 words.
 If a compound is made of more than 3 words, it must be prefixed by *o* and suffixed with *'o*.

+> Note : it's totally valid to have a *o-compound* with less than 4 words,
+> however using a/e/i is prefered.
+They're equivalent and have the same meaning,
+> and only the canonical (shorter one) will be listed in the dictionary.

 Spaces are forbidden between the components of the compound.

-A compound has a unique, fixed meaning which is defined in the dictionary, and while its place structure can be arbitrary, it usually provides places taken from its individual components.
+A compound have a **unique, fixed meaning which is defined in the dictionary**, and while its place structure can be arbitrary, it usually provides places taken from its individual components.
 Usually the most important word is the rightmost one, and additional words are added to the left to help narrow down the meaning, yielding greater precision.